LeoInDaHause/speedycode/README.md

 ## How to Run the Project

-We recommend using an IDE like IntelliJ IDEA or Eclipse, but you can use any IDE you prefer.
-One of the developers uses VSCode with the Java Extension Pack and the Spring Boot Extension Pack.
+We recommend using an IDE like IntelliJ IDEA or Eclipse, but you can use anyone.
+I use VScode with the extension for java and Spring booot.

 1. Clone the repository (Make sure you have [Git](https://git-scm.com/downloads)) install:
     ```bash